 What is the Murder Rate by City in Utah?

 Very few people are arrested for murder in Utah: less than 100 each year in a state with a population of nearly 3 million.
 It is far more common for people to be arrested for non-violent offenses, particularly theft (larceny), driving under the influence (DUI), and marijuana possession.
-Utah criminal attorney Darwin Overson uses recent arrest data to compare crime statistics by city, with a focus on the murder rates in Salt Lake City, West Valley City, Provo, and other major cities in Utah.
+Salt Lake City criminal defense lawyer Darwin Overson uses recent arrest data to compare crime statistics by city, with a focus on the murder rates in Salt Lake City, West Valley City, Provo, and other major cities in Utah.

 Utah Homicide Rates: Crime Statistics by City